epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 This is the 'outside of the container' helper tool.
 The command line entry point is **ec**.

-The project is a python package featuring simple command line functions for deploying monitoring IOC instances.
-It is a thin wrapper around the argocd, kubectl, helm and git commands.
+The project is a python package featuring simple command line functions for deploying and monitoring IOC instances.
+It is a thin wrapper around the ArgoCD, kubectl, helm and git commands.
 This tool can be used by developers and beamline staff to get a quick CLI based view of IOCs running in the cluster, as well as stop/start and obtain logs from them.

 See {any}`CLI` for more details.

 ### **ibek**

 IOC Builder for EPICS and Kubernetes is the developer's 'inside the container' helper tool.
 It is a python package that is installed into the Generic IOC container images.
 It is used:

 - at container build time: to fetch and build EPICS support modules
-- at container run time: to extract all useful build artifacts into a runtime image
+- at container run time: to generate all useful build artifacts into a runtime image e.g. generating the st.cmd and ioc.db file from the ioc.yaml configuration file.
 - inside the developer container: to assist with testing and debugging.

 See <https://github.com/epics-containers/ibek>.

 ### PVI

 The Process Variables Interface project is a python package that is installed inside Generic IOC container images.
 It is used to give structure to the IOC's Process Variables allowing us to:

 - add metadata to the IOCs DB records for use by [Bluesky] and [Ophyd]
 - auto generate screens for the device (as bob, adl or edm files)